 What about accommodation & transport?

 We do not include accommodation with this course.
 For a variety of different accommodation options in Snowdonia, from camping to nice hotels, visit this link.
 The link also shows road and rail travel options to Snowdonia.

 Meeting Place & Time

 Once you book we will send you a comprehensive set of course notes and a letter of confirmation, this will include a detailed kit list and details of where and when we meet.
-The course provides two full days out in the mountains which may be supplemented by a lecture at the end of the first day if the weather means we have had to come off the mountains early.
+The course generally starts at 9:30am on the first morning and concludes by 4:00pm on the last day.

 When does this course run?

 You can view the dates of all of our courses throughout the year on the diary page.

 If you have any questions that you can’t find answers to on the website visit our contact page for details on how to get in touch.
 We look forward to meeting you!

 Book this Course